This post contains a sponsored inclusion of Auto Camp, but all of the opinions within are those of The Everymom editorial board.

 When we think of camping, we’re instantly transported to the smell of pine leaves, the sound of a babbling brook, and woodpeckers or blue jays singing their songs.
 Camping with your family can be rewarding for all, no matter the age.
 From creating new memories for the whole family to your kids gaining new experiences and potentially discovering new passions, camping is a fun way to educate your children about the environment and nature while being immersed in it at the same time.

 However, when you’re not trekking a waterfall or hiking along a meadow or coast, there’s always going to be some downtime at the campsite where the inevitable “I’m bored!” spiel from a little voice may be heard.
 Often in areas with no service, camping could come as a minor shock for your kiddos who are used to the comfort of their own home and entertainment from their daily routines and environment.
-While rest and relaxation are much-needed wherever you choose to camp, we’ve got some ideas below for keeping your kids entertained between all your big activities.
+While rest and relaxation are much-needed wherever you choose to camp, we’ve got some ideas below for keeping your kids comfortable and entertained between all your big activities.

 2. Print interactive field guides or scavenger hunt templates